 - Anticipating a hospital stay of at least 72 hours within the next 60 days

 What is C. diff?

-Clostridium difficile, more commonly referred to as C. diff, is a germ that can cause illness ranging in symptoms from mild diarrhea to life-threatening bowel disease.
-In some cases, it can lead to the removal of the colon and even death.
+Clostridium difficile or more commonly referred to as C. diff is a bacterium that can infect humans and other animals.
 According to the Center for Disease Control, C. diff infections occur in about half a million people each year in the United States.
 It is the most common cause of infectious healthcare associated diarrhea worldwide.
+C. diff symptoms range from mild diarrhea to life-threatening bowel disease.
+In some cases, it can lead to the removal of the colon and even death.

 - Frequent, recent, or long-term use of antibiotics

 - Advanced age

 There are currently no approved vaccines or antibiotics to prevent C. diff infection.

 Why is prevention needed?

 - Over the last 10 years C. diff infection rates have increased 4-fold.

 - C. diff spores are very resilient and easy to transmit